 ||Responsible for ensuring that where a student’s research project involves any diving activity, it is conducted in accordance with this Policy, the University Diving Procedures Manual and the University’s work health and safety requirements.

-The University Boating and Diving Officer has the authority to restrict, prohibit or suspend diving activities, or require additional safety practices, procedures or equipment to ensure safety.
+The Maritime Safety Officer has the authority to restrict, prohibit or suspend diving activities, or require additional safety practices, procedures or equipment to ensure safety.

 8. Record Keeping and Reporting